jamespfennell/rustilocks/README.md

 ## Status

-- Chapter 14-21: done
+- Chapter 14-23: done

-- Chapter 22: in progress.
+- Chapter 24: next up.

-- Chapter 24-29: to be started
+- Chapter 24-26: to be started

+- Chapter 27-29: I may not do these as OOP doesn't interest me that much.
+    Maybe instead I'll add support for struct/dataclasses?